What is an Irezumi (Japanese) Tattoo?

 The reasons for this are many, but one must walk each road with authority before subtleties such as these are revealed.
 Remember that all tattooing is a closed circle of information.
 It is shared from acolyte to acolyte, from artist to collector, from horishi to the wearer of irezumi; all behind the closed doors of the tattoo studio.

-How Much Does a Japanese Tattoo Cost?
+How Much Irezumi Cost?

 As already implied, irezumi is an investment in oneself that does not come cheaply.
 This complete approach to tattooing the body requires much time, effort, and diligence of the hands of the horishi.